sampurcell93/Kayak/README.md

 Find Somewhere
 ==============
 This challenge took me about ten hours to complete.
+The live app can be found at http://kayakbaby.herokuapp.com .

 What it does
 ------------